There is something obvious about movies that nobody talks about, even though it’s life-changingly important: We watch movies because we want to feel.

 The Feels

-And on the flip side, don’t you pick something because you guess that it’ll make you feel a certain way?
-I’m feeling goofy, let’s keep that going with some slapstick.
+First thing’s first, think about this and prove me wrong.
+When you look for something to watch, don’t you pick something because you guess that it’ll make you feel a certain way?
+I’m feeling goofy, so let’s keep that going with some slapstick.
 Or I need to cry right now, I need guaranteed sadness.
+Or I want to learn more about Westerns, let’s give this one a try.

 The Therapy